Kashmiri Dum Aloo Recipe

 Cook The Potatoes

-Wash 14 oz (400 g) of baby potatoes and prick them all over using a fork or a toothpick.
+Step 1: Wash 400 g of baby potatoes and prick them all over using a fork or a toothpick.

-This process will make sure the salt and masala seep inside them and they are not bland from the inside.
+This process will ensure the salt and masala seep inside them, keeping them from being bland.

 Baby potatoes pricked with fork.